 Come From Chengdu (Or Leshan)

-You will want to get yourself to Chengdu, a major city in Sichuan province, or the city of Leshan.
+You will want to get yourself to Chengdu, a major city in Sichuan province, or the city of Leshan which is close by.
 We recommend spending time in Chengdu to see the pandas, then touring Leshan to see the giant Buddha there.
-From either Chengdu or Leshan, book yourself a train ticket to Emeishan.
+Here's your city guide to Chengdu to help you figure out the rest of your visit in this city, but from either Chengdu (or Leshan), book yourself a train ticket to Emeishan.

 We love Ctrip for booking trains - just look up the schedule from Chengdu (any station in the city but likely east or south station) to Emeishan.